jinwyp/electron-learning/README.md

 # YouElectron

-A cross platform tool.
-Download youtube videos and convert any audio to mp3 tool.
-Using electron and youtube-d
+Download youtube videos and convert any audio to mp3 tool For Mac and Windows.
+Using electron, ffmpeg and youtube-d.

 <div align="center">
 	<br>